JeremyJeanson/simple-fitbit-weather/README.md

     timestamp: number;
 }
 ```

+## 4. Manual access to the last data
+If you have to do periodic calculations, you could request access to last weather out of the `applyWeather` callback.

+To make it easier, this module exposes a property `last` of type `Weather`.

+It is `undefined` if none data are available.

 ## Compatibility with weather-bit
 Conditions, providers, and weather data an prodiver list are similar to [fitbit-weather](https://github.com/gregoiresage/fitbit-weather) to simplify acces for Javascript developers.